How to buy gold from UOB: A step-by-step guide (2026)

 If I want a simple and convenient way to gain exposure to gold, I may start with the UOB Gold Savings Account.
 It allows me to buy and sell gold online in small quantities without worrying about storage.

-For investors who prefer holding physical assets, purchasing gold bars at the UOB Main Branch Gold Counter can also be an option, but it is important to consider storage and liquidity before buying.
+For investors who prefer holding physical assets, buying gold bars from UOB can still be an option, but it’s now important to plan ahead due to appointment requirements and to consider storage and liquidity.

 If you don’t already have a UOB account, you can consider opening the UOB One Savings Account and UOB Stash Savings Account to earn higher interest on your cash while managing your gold transactions.

-In addition, UOB is currently running a Season of Gold Savings Promotion offering up to S$340 guaranteed cash (plus a chance to win a 20-g 999.9 gold bar) when you top up an eligible UOB savings account and register.
-Learn more about the UOB Season of Gold Savings promotion here.
+In addition, UOB is currently running a Leap of Fortune Savings Promotion offering up to S$380 guaranteed cash when you top up an eligible UOB savings account and register.
+Learn more about the UOB Leap of Fortune Savings Promotion here.

 Apart from UOB’s Gold Savings Account and physical gold, investors can also gain exposure through other products such as gold ETF.